Xonshiz/Hulusubs_dl/ReadMe.md

 ## Opening Issues
 If you're opening a new Issue, please keep these points in your issue description:
+- Run the script with `-v` or `--verbose` option and upload the errorlog file that tool creates. (remove your login credentials from it).
 - Your operating system (Windows, MacOS, Ubuntu etc.)
 - Operating System version: Windows 10/MacOS Catalina/Ubuntu 16 etc.
 - Which version are you using: Python Script/Windows EXE Binary/MacOS Homebrew